stanley-fork/ragit/docs/quick_guide.md

 Run `rag config --get-all` to see all the keys and values.

+## 4. Build an inverted-index

+[Inverted-index](https://en.wikipedia.org/wiki/Inverted_index) is a special kind of data structure that makes full-text searching much faster.
+By running `rag ii-build`, you can build an inverted index.
+Once you're done, run `rag ii-status` and see if it says "complete".
+If so, you're good to go.
+Text retrieval will get much faster.

-## 4. Ask questions on a Knowledge-Base
+## 5. Ask questions on a Knowledge-Base

 Asking query is straight forward: `rag query "Tell me how the rust compiler uses git"`